IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The optical PNC uses can use the following client signal YANG data
 models:

-- the CBR Client Signal Model, defined in the "ietf-trans-client- service" YANG module of {{CLIENT-SIGNAL}};
+- the CBR Client Signal Model, defined in the "ietf-trans-client-service" YANG module of {{CLIENT-SIGNAL}};

-- the Ethernet Client Signal Model, defined in the "ietf-eth-tran- service" YANG module of {{CLIENT-SIGNAL}}.
+- the Ethernet Client Signal Model, defined in the "ietf-eth-tran-service" YANG module of {{CLIENT-SIGNAL}}.

 {: #packet-yang}